-Apply the SerializableAttribute attribute to a type to indicate that instances of this type can be serialized.
+Apply the SerializableAttribute attribute to a type to indicate that instances of the type can be serialized.
 An exception is thrown if you attempt to serialize but the type doesn't have the SerializableAttribute attribute.

-If you don't want a field within your class to be serializable, apply the NonSerializedAttribute attribute.
+To prevent a field from being serialized, apply the NonSerializedAttribute attribute.
 If a field of a serializable type contains a pointer, a handle, or some other data structure that is specific to a particular environment, and the field cannot be meaningfully reconstituted in a different environment, then you may want to make it nonserializable.

 If a serialized class contains references to objects of other classes that are marked SerializableAttribute, those objects will also be serialized.